Detroit newspaper strike of 1995–1997: Resolution and aftermath

-Following the strike, management indicated they would not fire any of the replacement workers, and would only hire strikers as positions became available.
+On February 14, 1997, the unions ended made an unconditional offer to return to work, but management indicated they would not fire any of the replacement workers, and would only hire strikers as positions became available.
 By April 1997, only 200 of the 2,000 striking workers had been rehired.

 The National Labor Relations Board ruled in 1997 that the newspapers had engaged in unfair labor practices.
-Federal courts in 2000 reversed the ruling after the newspapers appealed.
+In 2000, federal courts reversed the ruling after the newspapers appealed.

 The unions remain active at the papers, representing a majority of the employees under their jurisdiction.

 Ten years after the strike, the newspapers had still not recovered the lost circulation from the strike.